-Proposed Development over the Plan Period 2015-2030 Infrastructure Improvements recognises that during the period the co-location of certain community facilities, essential to the islands, is likely to come forward.
+34. The Local Plan acknowledges that there will need to be infrastructure improvements particularly to sewage treatment and associated infrastructure.
+The plan also recognises that during the period the co-location of certain community facilities, essential to the islands, is likely to come forward.
 This proposes the integration of health services and social care which would be the combination, on a single site, of the residential care home at Park House and services such as the hospital.